 If I don’t want my information shared what do I do?

-- For those adoptions that were finalized before the legislation was amended, you can opt out of sharing your information through a “ veto” which is a document filed with Post-Adoption Services to prevent the release of any birth registration or adoption order information identifying the person who has filed the veto.
+- For those adoptions that were finalized before the legislation was amended, you can opt out of sharing your information through a “ veto” which is a document filed with Post-Adoption Services to prevent the release of any birth certificate or adoption order information identifying the person who has filed the veto.

 - A veto can be filed once the legislation is amended and before or after adoption records are opened.

 I’ve heard that there will be a contact preference, what does this mean?